-Blood samples were drawn after an overnight fast before starting the training intervention (BL), after completion of the exercise programme (12 weeks), and at 52 week follow-up (1 year).
+Blood samples were drawn after an overnight fast before starting the training intervention (BL), after completion of the exercise program (12w), and at 52-week follow-up (1yr).
 Sampling was done more than 48 h after the last exercise training.
 Serum hs-cTnT was measured in all samples in a single batch at a core lab using a commercially available assay (Elecsys TnT hs STAT, cobas e 801, Roche Diagnostics).
-The analytical range was 3 to 10 000 ng/L, and the inter-assay and intra-assay coefficients of variation in the relevant concentration ranges were 2.1-3.5% and 2.2-3.9%, respectively.
+The analytical range was 3 ng/L to 10,000 ng/L, and the inter- and intra-assay coefficients of variation (CV) in the relevant concentration ranges were 2.1-3.5 % and 2.2-3.9%, respectively.
 The samples were analysed by order of randomization number with the three samples from each person in the same run, and the laboratory personnel were blinded to randomization group.
 All samples had hs-cTnT concentrations within the analytical range.

 Cardiopulmonary exercise testing (CPET) was performed after blood samples were drawn.
-As detailed in previous publications, CPET was performed on either a bicycle or a treadmill, using an incremental protocol with 10 or 20 W increase in workload per minute until exhaustion, starting at 20 or 40 W, respectively.
+As detailed in previous publications, CPET was performed on either a bicycle or a treadmill, using an incremental protocol with 10W or 20W increase in workload per minute until exhaustion, starting at 20W or 40W, respectively.
 Standard equipment for indirect calorimetry was used to measure the maximal oxygen uptake.
-VO{2peak} is the highest measured oxygen uptake during CPET when maximal oxygen uptake is not reached.
-The mean of the three highest 10 s consecutive measurements was identified as VO{2peak} (mL·kg-1·min-1), and for simplicity, the term is used for all test results in the present study.^{13,15} BL, 12 weeks, and 1 year tests were performed using the same protocol and exercise modality (treadmill or bicycle) as the training.
-Left ventricular end-diastolic diameter (LVEDD) and LVEF were assessed by echocardiography according to standard procedure, as detailed previously.13
+VO2peak is the highest measured oxygen uptake during CPET when maximal oxygen uptake is not reached.
+The mean of the three highest 10-second consecutive measurements was identified as $VO{2peak}$ (ml·kg-1·min-1), and for simplicity, the term is used for all test results in the present study.
+(13, 15) BL, 12w and 1yr tests were performed using the same protocol and exercise modality (treadmill or bicycle) as the training.
+Left ventricular end-diastolic diameter (LVEDD) and LVEF was assessed by echocardiography according to standard procedure, as detailed previously.
+(13)

 Participants in the MCT and HIIT groups had three supervised exercise training sessions per week, on a treadmill or bicycle.
-Exercise protocols have been described elsewhere.^{12,13,15} In brief, the HIIT group was targeted to exercise at \geq 90% of HR{peak} during the high-intensity intervals and 60-70% of HR{peak} between these intervals.
-The MCT group was targeted to exercise at 60-70% of HR{peak}.
-The number of participants was calculated based on the primary endpoint in the index SMARTEX-HF study.15
+Exercise protocols have been described elsewhere.
+(12, 13, 15) In brief, the HIIT group was targeted to exercise at $\geq$ 90% of HRpeak during the high intensity intervals and 60-70% of HRpeak between these intervals.
+The MCT group was targeted to exercise at 60-70% of HRpeak.
+The number of participants was calculated based on the primary endpoint in the index SMARTEX-HF Study.
+(15)

-The investigation was conducted in conformity with the principles outlined in the Declaration of Helsinki.16 The study was approved by national or institutional ethics committees for medical research in all countries.
+The investigation was conducted in conformity with the principles outlined in the Declaration of Helsinki.
+(16) The study was approved by national or institutional ethics committees for medical research in all countries.
 All patients gave written informed consent.